guyinatuxedo/nightmare/modules/25-heap/Readme.md

 The Houses are essentially different types of Heap Attacks that we can do in different situations, that do different things.
 A lot of them are built off of the bin attacks, and they can get more complicated than some of the typical bin attacks.

-Also this goes without saying, but there are a lot more heap attacks then the ones listed.
+Also this goes without saying, but there are a lot more heap attacks than the ones listed.
 These are just the ones that I cover in this project at the moment.

 ## Debugging Heap